 The cause of eosinophilic fasciitis is unknown.
 The disorder occurs mainly in middle-aged men but may occur in women and children.

 The usual initial symptoms of eosinophilic fasciitis are pain, swelling, and inflammation of the skin, particularly over the inside of the arms and the front of the legs.
 The skin of the face, chest, and abdomen may occasionally be affected.
 Typically, the fingers and toes are not affected.

 Symptoms may first be noticed after strenuous physical activity.
 Symptoms usually progress gradually.
 After weeks, the inflamed skin begins to harden, eventually acquiring a texture similar to an orange peel.

-The diagnosis is confirmed by taking a biopsy of affected skin and fascia and testing the samples.
+The diagnosis of eosinophilic fasciitis is confirmed by taking a biopsy of affected skin and fascia and testing the samples.
 The biopsy sample must include all skin layers down to the muscle.